 |The circles are separate|

 |Two intersection points||You have one or two intersection points if all rules for the edge cases above are not applied|

 |One intersection point||Trivial case of two intersection points|

 So, if it is not an edge case, to find the two intersection points, the calculator uses the following formulas (mostly deduced with Pythagorean theorem), illustrated with the graph below:

 and then the segment h

-To find point P3, calculator uses the following formula (in vector form):
+To find point P3, the calculator uses the following formula (in vector form):

-And finally, to get pair of points in case of two points intersection, calculator uses these equations:
+And finally, to get a pair of points in case of two points intersecting, the calculator uses these equations: